 7 ways to optimise your Google Ads campaign structure

-A well-structured Google Ads search campaign allows you to control how you want your ads to be triggered and when you want them to appear.
+A well-structured Google Ads paid search campaign allows you to control how you want your ads to be triggered and when you want them to appear.
 Like a house, your account needs a solid foundation and frame before you can begin the process of building and cultivating it.
 The aim of this blog is to allow you to get more from your Google Ads search budget, lower your cost per click (CPC), improve the quality of your traffic and increase your profits

 Campaigns should be structured around your business and campaign objectives.
 For example, own brand keywords should always be in their own campaign because they are expected to perform very well.
 Likewise, generic keywords would be in a separate campaign because they are expected to have a lower click through rate (CTR) and conversion rate.